United Kingdom Property Notebook

 The London rental landscape

 The regulatory environment has tightened.
 The UK government's Renters Reform agenda has reshaped tenancy rules.
-Right-to-rent checks, deposit protection, and EPC minimum-rating requirements all apply.
-Short-term lets remain legal under the 90-day limit rule for entire properties, but enforcement in central boroughs has tightened.
+Right-to-rent checks, deposit protection and EPC minimum-rating requirements all apply.

-For the buyer drawn to one of the most architecturally layered cities in the world, the most diversified employment economy in Europe, and the long-track-record of pricing resilience that defines London's prime postcodes, the city continues to read as one of the most structurally important property markets in the world.
-The neighborhoods responding most distinctly to the design-led buyer shift — Mayfair's restored townhouses, the Notting Hill stucco, Marylebone, the Battersea regeneration — are quietly outperforming the citywide averages.
+London rewards the buyer drawn to one of the most architecturally layered cities in the world, the most diversified employment economy in Europe and the long-track-record of pricing resilience that defines London's prime postcodes.
+The neighbourhoods responding most distinctly to the design-led buyer shift (Mayfair's restored townhouses, the Notting Hill stucco, Marylebone, the Battersea regeneration) are quietly outperforming the citywide averages.

 Frequently asked